-IIT Chicago-Kent to compete in the inaugural South Texas Mock Trial Challenge
+IIT Chicago-Kent to compete in the 2013 South Texas Mock Trial Challenge

 The competition, sponsored by South Texas College of Law, "is designed to showcase the best advocates from the nation's best advocacy programs."
+The tournament also honors the memory of Texas trial attorney John O'Quinn.
 Each four-member team will address a cutting-edge problem related to a legal challenge faced by the health care industry.
 Judges will evaluate both trial briefs and oral arguments.

-IIT Chicago-Kent College of Law is the law school of Illinois Institute of Technology, a private, Ph.D.-granting institution with programs in engineering, psychology, architecture, business, design and law.
+Founded in 1888, IIT Chicago-Kent College of Law is celebrating "125 years of distinctive legal education."
+IIT Chicago-Kent is the law school of Illinois Institute of Technology, a private, Ph.D.-granting institution with programs in engineering, psychology, architecture, business, design and law.
 IIT Chicago-Kent's trial advocacy teams have won numerous individual student honors and regional and national competitions.
-IIT Chicago-Kent won National Trial Competition championships in 1988, 2007 and 2008.
+The most recent U.S. News & World Report ranked IIT Chicago-Kent's trial advocacy program among the top five in the country.

 For More Information: